devarops/RepRes_Blog/what_is_reproducible_research.md

 ## Automation

 Access to the source code, the raw data, and the computing environment is necessary but not enough to ensure reproducibility.
-To continually verify the reproducibility of our results, we must automate its production.
-Ideally, we will automatically verify that our results are reproducible every time we make a change.
+To continually verify the reproducibility of a result, its production must be automated.
+Ideally, automatic verification ensures that the result is reproducible each time a change is made.

 ## Conclusion